-- Staff should work from home if at all possible.
-Consider who is needed to be on-site; for example: - Workers in roles critical for business and operational continuity, safe facility management, or regulatory requirements and which cannot be performed remotely. - Workers in critical roles which might be performed remotely, but who are unable to work remotely due to home circumstances or the unavailability of safe enabling equipment. - Planning for the minimum number of people needed on site to operate safely and effectively. - Monitoring the wellbeing of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are on-site. - Keeping in touch with off-site workers on their working arrangements including their welfare, mental and physical health and personal security. - Providing equipment for people to work at home safely and effectively, for example, remote access to work systems.
+- Considering who is essential to be on site; for example, office staff should work from home if at all possible. - Planning for the minimum number of people needed on site to operate safely and effectively. - Monitoring the well-being of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are on-site. - Keeping in touch with off-site workers on their working arrangements including their welfare, mental and physical health and personal security. - Providing equipment for people to work from home safely and effectively, for example, remote access to work systems.